With generating close to 7000 sales-qualified leads in the past 24 months for our clients, we know that Linkedin outreach works.

 But what’s important is that a lot of people have come to Salesbread and have tried the opposite approach and are still getting poor results.

-And the opposite approach is like a networking tactic, where the salesperson might have done a good job with the prospect, but they fail to be transparent about why they are reaching out.
+The opposite approach is like a networking tactic, where the salesperson might have done a good job with the prospect, but they fail to be transparent about why they are reaching out.

-They fail to tell the prospect about their product or how their company can solve pain points
+They fail to tell the prospect about their product or how their company can solve pain points.

 If this fails to be communicated, you’re going to have a really awkward time trying to transition to the sales pitch.